aryavedha/devops/Nginx-webserver2025.md

 Or online tool: whatsmydns.net

+---
+7. To secure
-7. (Optional) Enable HTTPS with Let’s Encrypt
+Enable HTTPS with Let’s Encrypt
 If you have a domain pointing to your server: install Certbot + Nginx plugin